 You can add more or remove your content at any time.
-I also encourage you to edit and update descriptions and titles to make the more alluring on a regular basis.
+I also encourage you to edit and update descriptions and titles to make them more alluring regularly.

 Wait to sell your first piece of content.
-It might take a while at first, but once it starts going, the earning will start snowballing.
+It might take a while at first, but the earning will start snowballing once it starts going.

 How to upload images to Adobe Stock?

 To upload images as a contributor, you need to create an account first.
-Then, click on Sell in the top right corner and start uploading images or videos with an FTP upload.
+Then, click on Sell in the top right corner and upload images or videos with an FTP upload.

 When the images upload, you’ll need to add a title, description, category, and keywords, for which Adobe Stock automatically provides suggestions.
-Importantly, for your photos that depict a property or a person, you must attach a valid Property or Model release.
+Importantly, you must attach a valid Property or Model release for your photos that depict a property or a person.

 When you’re done, click Submit and Adobe’s curating team will check your photos for technical and artistic issues, which takes around 1-3 days.
 When your images get approved, they automatically show in search, and you can start earning money.